Last updated: July 2026

 Approximate median home price: $627,553

 Hayden is one of the most desirable suburban communities in Kootenai County.
-It offers a polished residential feel, shopping convenience, parks, golf access, and close proximity to both Coeur d’Alene and Hayden Lake.
+It offers a polished residential feel, shopping convenience, parks, golf access and close proximity to both Coeur d’Alene and Hayden Lake.

 Buyers often choose Hayden when they want a strong lifestyle component without feeling too urban.
-It is a great fit for buyers who value convenience, community feel, and everyday livability in a well-established area.
+It is a great fit for buyers who value convenience, community feel and everyday livability in a well-established area.

-Helpful link: Living in Hayden
+Helpful links: Living in Hayden | Hayden Homes for Sale

 Hayden Lake